ricea/encoding-streams/stream-explainer.md

 ### Scenario 2

 Streaming new text into a page is a popular use-case for streams.
-Here is one approach which creates a new span for each chunk and appends it an element.
+Here is one approach which creates a new span for each chunk and appends it to an element.

 ```javascript
 async function appendURLToElement(url, element) {